FAQ Quick Links:

 This type of cover is available exclusively to Accredited+ coaches.
 If you have suffered a musculoskeletal injury, during the policy period, that has meant you were unable to coach for at least 3 consecutive days then you are entitled to an assessment and up to 4 sessions of physiotherapy to help you return to a pre-injured state and return to work.

 To access SportsCare Physiotherapy cover you need to be unable to coach (and therefore earn) based on the type of role you have.
-This policy is in place to protect you in the event of loss of income – so if you can still coach (e.g. from the side of the court) whilst you are recovering, then you cannot access the physio cover.
+This service is in place to help you get back to coaching as soon as possible – so if you can still coach (e.g. from the side of the court) whilst you are recovering, then you cannot access the physio cover.
 An example of this is in the performance squad environment, your role as the coach may be quite passive and not require you to be physically involved in the session.
 You must have to stop coaching for 3 consecutive days or more and therefore be unable to earn, to qualify for cover.

 An Accredited+ Coach can obtain treatment under the SportsCare Physiotherapy scheme for musculoskeletal injuries that occur away from the tennis court.
 For more information on the personal accident policy, please see the appropriate section.

 The SportsCare Physiotherapy scheme will cover you, as an LTA Accredited+ Coach, for up to 4 separate musculoskeletal injuries in the Accreditation year.

 The cover is provided to LTA Accredited+ coaches who are between 16 and 65 years of age.

 All coach insurance certificates have an expiry date of September 30th each year, in line with the LTA’s insurance policy renewal date.
 A new insurance certificate is uploaded onto the website each September.
 Coaches are insured for the full period of their current Accreditation membership.